Aus1273/arcane-fishing-bot/README.md

 # Arcane Fishing Bot

 Arcane Fishing Bot is a Rust-powered automation tool for the Roblox game **Arcane Odyssey**.
-It uses screen capture, OCR (Tesseract), and simulated input to automatically fish in-game with an Electron + Svelte desktop shell.
+It uses screen capture, OCR (Tesseract), and simulated input to automatically fish in-game with a Tauri + Svelte desktop shell.

 ## Features
-- Cross-platform desktop application powered by Electron with a Svelte + Tailwind UI.
+- Cross-platform desktop application powered by Tauri with a Svelte + Tailwind UI.
 - OCR-based bite detection using `rusty-tesseract`.
 - Statistics and settings GUI for tracking performance.
 - Configurable failsafe and adjustable resolution presets.